Andrey812/clearsky/README.md

 Player must destroy all enemies before they will launch count of missiles for destroying of the player's base.

+How to execute:
+- Open index.html in the browser with WebKit (or its fork - Blink) engine (Ex: Chromium browser) OR
+- Install node-webkit (https://github.com/nwjs/nw.js) and run "./nw 'path to clearsky directory'"

 Author of the idea, pictures and code: Andrey Nikolaev
 Email: morsml@yandex.ru